-Rodents driven from South Georgia
+Restoring South Georgia's wildlife paradise

 Government and navy vessels that are permitted to tie up have had their cargo baited and fumigated.
 Sweeping ships with rat-detecting dogs is also being trialled.

 "Invasive non-native species continue to be one of the biggest environmental threats to biodiversity," said Lord Gardiner, a minister at the Department for Environment, Food and Rural Affairs (Defra).
-"As the minister responsible for biosecurity, it's absolutely essential that all of this work is not put in jeopardy by one lose connection," he told BBC News.
+"As the minister responsible for biosecurity, it's absolutely essential that all of this work is not put in jeopardy by one loose connection," he told BBC News.

 And Prof Richardson added: "Even one pregnant rat getting back on to South Georgia could restart this whole cycle."